 Steve Del Valle is our Office Manager.
 He received a B.S. in Business Administration with an emphasis in Information Systems from USC in 2003.
 He brings an attention to detail as well as an ability to trouble-shoot and create new ways of doing things.
 He’s got a delightful balance of heart for our mission and “geek” for the work of keeping us on track!
 He makes the functioning of the office smooth and efficient.
 On October 14, 2017, Steve will celebrate four years with WinterSpring!

 We have amazing volunteers at WinterSpring, who give over 3,000 hours of their time every year.
 It would take pages and pages of our website to introduce them all.
 Click to find out more about volunteering!

-Angel DeShane loves WinterSpring and has served many roles over the years, including Office Manager, Bookkeeper, and now Board member and Children’s Program Coordinator.
+Angel DeShane loves WinterSpring and has served many roles over the years, including Office Manager, Bookkeeper, and now Board member and Children’s Program Lead Facilitator.
 If we need food for an event, Angel is our gal – her culinary skills and creativity have made our events truly special.
 Angel currently works as a bookkeeper and computer tutor.

 Carolyn Shaffer (Secretary) has worked as a hypnotherapist, Passion Test facilitator and community-builder.
 She guides clients to the answers and strengths they already have and may not be noticing in their current challenge.
 A published author, she is also writing a book about her husband’s dying experience.
 Carolyn loves to bring people together toward a common goal, which is a great skill for a board member!